FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

 ### Elektrode_setup
 - working_electrode
-  - Type: "String"
+  - Type: string
   - Description: Name of the used working electrode
 - counter_electrode
-  - Type: "String"
+  - Type: string
   - Description: Name of the used counter electrode
 - Reference_electrode
-  - Type: "String"
+  - Type: string
   - Description: Name of the used reference electrode

 ### Author